FDOT District Four - Palm Beach Header Image

 Traffic Impacts:

-Two lanes of traffic, a bike lane, and sidewalk are open in each direction on the bridge.
-Single lane and turn lane closures, as well as temporary sidewalk closures and detours, can be expected in each direction throughout the remainder of the project to complete median work and construction activities.
+Single lane and turn lane closures, as well as temporary sidewalk closures and detours, can be expected in each direction throughout the remainder of the project to complete construction activities and final punch list items.
 Please follow all directional signage and proceed with caution through the work zone.

 Single-leaf openings of the bascule bridge are expected through Fall 2025.

-Nightly Bridge Closures through October 2025:
+Nightly Bridge Closures through Fall 2025:

 Detour Routes: